The Net Effective Radiative Forcing from Ozone-Depleting Substances and its Uncertainty

 Plain Language Summary

 Ozone-depleting substances, such as chlorofluorocarbons (CFCs), damage the ozone layer and also contribute to climate change by trapping heat.
 Their direct warming effect is quite well understood.
-However, their total impact on climate, including additional feedbacks such as changes to the chemistry of the atmosphere, is less certain.
-In this study, we used a simple climate model to account for these feedbacks.
-We found that the total warming impact of ozone-depleting substances in 2019 is much smaller than their direct effect.
-Our model helps identify how much each substance contributes, which is difficult in larger climate models.
-We find that most of the warming comes from one, CFC-12, with much of the additional warming coming from hydrochlorofluorocarbons, which are one class of replacement gases for CFCs and cause less damage to the ozone layer.
+However, their net total impact on climate, including the climate impact due to changes in the chemistry of the atmosphere, is less certain.
+In this study, we used a simple climate model to account for these chemical effects.
+Our model helps identify how much each substance contributes to the net total impact on climate, which is difficult in larger climate models.
+We find that most of the warming comes from one, CFC-12, with much of the additional warming coming from HCFCs, which are one class of replacement gases for CFCs and cause less damage to the ozone layer.
 Our results highlight the need for further research to better understand these climate effects.

 Citation: